A note on thermodynamics of the production processes: Introduction

 \section{Introduction}

-Any production of consumables (food, clothes, buildings, transport, sewage systems, household appliances, machinery and so on) contains processes that convert natural resources into products for human usage.
-You can observe clay being turned into pots; or clay, sand and stone being transformed into buildings.
-Raw materials such as ore are turned into airplanes, which fly in the sky.
-This approach allows us to view the products we create as a result of transforming 'wild' material into 'usable' forms through work done by humans or machines (using energy from external sources such as wind, water, or coal).
-Any production system is being realized as a set of appliances for the matter transformations, and the system can be considered to be an open thermodynamic system.
-The simplest schematization of the production procces is shown in Fig.\,1.

-The aim of the production process is to obtain useful output $Y$, which is a monetory estimate of market value of created things.
-The production processes can be considered as processes of creation of value, and researchers have been engaged in finding the origins of this property, so called production factors.
-Historically, among the three factors listed in the input on Fig.\,1, the aggregate human efforts --- labour $L$ --- was chosen by classical political economists [1, 2] as the sole source of value.
-That was a perfect solution until machines began to dominate workers' efforts in production processes.
-To solve the problems that arise, the researchers incorporate another factor into their description.
-It was the amount of production equipment, also known as physical capital $K$, measured by its value, that was chosen as an aditional production factor.

-Conventionally, the output of a production process, $Y$ is now understood as the result of activity of these two factors [3].
-The first factor is labour efforts, $L$, which can be quantified, for example, in working hours per year.
-The second factor is physical capital, $K$, which represents the quantity of equipment used in production, so that the production of value
+The relation between the output of the production system and some quantities, that are considered sources of value and called production factors, appears to be one of the main pillars of the theory of economic growth (the theory of production).
+The conventional theories (for example: Blanchard and Fisher, 1989; Aghion and Howitt, 2009) attribute output $Y$ to capital stock $K$ and labour input $L$, so that the relation can be written

-The relation describes the effect of substitution; this means that the two production factors could substitute for each other.
-In other words, productive power is prescribed not only to labour, but also to the installed equipment; both of them appear to be the sources of value.
-The researchers are using the various specifications of function (1), adding some correcting assumptions, if necessary [3] .
+The relation (1) describes the effect of substitution.
+This means that two factors of production can substitute for one another.
+In other words, value creation is attributed not only to labour, which is considered sacred by all researchers, but also to installed equipment.
+Various specifications of functions are used by researchers, including some assumptions such as existence of the Solow residual or exogenous technical progress, if needed.

-Looking at Fig.\,1, we are surprised; why was the amount of production equipment $K$, but not its work $P$, chosen as an argument for the production function.
-Indeed, how can labour be substituted by the amount of production equipment?
-One has to at least understand the mechanism of this substitution.
-Moreover, relation (1) could lead to some contradictions that are described in the literature [4].
+However, there is a puzzle regarding relation (1): how can labour be replaced by production equipment?
+We can hope that mechanisms of this replacement can be understood if we turn to thermodynamics.
+We are not seeking for analogies between economic and thermodynamic descriptions of the production system, as some researchers have done, but rather we consider the production unit to be a collection of interacting particles that are organized in a complex structure.
+The production system ought to be considered as a complex thermodynamic system, which is open for fluxes of substances and energy.